4. Emergency response process

 Pre-designated liaison officers (level of representation) will be provided as follows:

-Bronze/Operational - specialist officers (for example housing officer, environmental health or building control officer, whichever is most suited to the type of emergency)
+or Building Control Officer, whichever is most suited to the type of emergency)